-7. Payment Default
+7. Payment default

-7.1.
-All sums due which are not paid on the due date shall bear Interest, calculated on a daily basis from the date when such sums were due until the date of payment (both dates inclusive).
+- 7.1.
+All sums due which are not paid on the due date shall bear Interest, calculated on a daily basis from the date when such sums were due until the date of payment (both dates inclusive). - 7.2.

-- 7.2.
 Under the Civil Aviation Act 1982, Heathrow has the power to detain aircraft where default is made in the payment of airport charges.
 The power relates to aircraft in respect of which the charges were incurred (whether or not they were incurred by the person who is the operator of the aircraft at the time the detention begins) or to any other aircraft of which the person in default is the operator at the time the detention begins. - 7.3.
 The Airport User shall not, without Heathrow's express written consent, be entitled in respect of any dispute or claim the Airport User may have against Heathrow or otherwise to make any set-off against or deduction from the charges provided for in these Conditions.
 The Airport User must pay such charges in full pending resolution of any such dispute or claim. - 7.4.
 Any queries relating to invoices should be logged with the Heathrow Business Support Centre within 10 days of the invoice due date.
 Contact numbers for the Heathrow Business Support Centre are set out in Schedule 4, Schedule 5 and on Heathrow invoices and statements. - 7.5.
 Where payment has not been made for any specific service, Heathrow reserves the right to withdraw the Airport User's access to, or cease providing, the service which has not been paid for.

-8. Provision of Information in relation to Charges
+8. Provision of information in relation to charges

 - 8.1.
-Where the Airport User is liable to pay to Heathrow charges based on Passenger numbers and/or aircraft movements as set out in Schedule 5 of these Conditions, the Airport User must use its best endeavours to provide or make available to Heathrow at the end of each day on which the Airport User uses the Airport: - 8.1.1. the number of Embarking Passengers (including but not limited to children and Infants) on the Airport User's aircraft operating at the Airport on each flight, with Transit Passengers, Transfer Passengers, Infants and Positioning Crew shown separately; - 8.1.2. the number of Disembarking Passengers (including but not limited to children and Infants) on the Airport User's aircraft operating at the Airport on each flight, with Transit Passengers, Transfer Passengers, Infants and Positioning Crew shown separately; - 8.1.3. the total number of Passengers, Transfer Passengers and Transit Passengers (including children and Infants) embarked and disembarked at the Airport; - 8.1.4. the total weight of cargo and mail (expressed in kilograms) embarked and disembarked at the Airport; and - 8.1.5. any further information and/or disaggregation of Passenger numbers Heathrow reasonably requires to determine charges payable by the Airport User under Schedule 5 (Charges effective from 1 January 2025), including but not limited to, the information listed in Schedule 1.
+Where the Airport User is liable to pay to Heathrow charges based on Passenger numbers and aircraft movements as set out in Schedule 5 of these Conditions, the Airport User must use its best endeavours to provide or make available to Heathrow at the end of each day on which the Airport User uses the Airport: - 8.1.1. the number of Embarking Passengers (including children and Infants) on the Airport User's aircraft operating at the Airport on each flight, with Transit Passengers, Transfer Passengers, Infants and Positioning Crew shown separately; - 8.1.2. details of the class of travel of each Embarking Passenger (including children and Infants), as more particularly set out in Schedule 1; - 8.1.3. the number of all Disembarking Passengers (including children and Infants) on the Airport User's aircraft operating at the Airport on each flight, with Transit Passengers, Transfer Passengers, Infants and Positioning Crew shown separately;

+- 8.1.4. the total number of Passengers, Transfer Passengers and Transit Passengers (including children and Infants) and the total weight of cargo and mail (expressed in kilograms) embarked and disembarked at the Airport; and - 8.1.5. any further information and/or disaggregation of Passenger numbers Heathrow reasonably requires to determine charges payable by the Airport User under Schedule 5, including but not limited to, the information listed in Schedule 1.

-The numbers required under Conditions 8.1.1, 8.1.2, 8.1.3 and 8.1.5 should be submitted to Heathrow electronically using the standard IATA messages as set out in Schedule 1.
+The numbers required under Conditions 8.1.1, 8.1.2, 8.1.3, 8.1.4 and 8.1.5 should be submitted to Heathrow electronically using the standard IATA messages as set out in Schedule 1.
+If the Airport User has not provided the information required by Condition 8.1.2, Heathrow will consider that all Passengers on the movement were travelling in Premium class and calculate the applicable departing passenger charges by reference to the Premium category as set out in Schedule 5.